fabemit/fabPedal-Active/README.md

 ## Repository Contents

-This repository contains all design files for Hall effect sensor breakout with analog output, organized as follows:
+This repository contains all design files for the fabPedals as follows:

-- **`CAD` folder**: Contains KiCAD design files, including:
+- **`CAD` folder**: Contains CAD design files, including:
   - 3D `.stl` files of the parts
   - All files are sorted by version with a detailed change log.
 - **`FIRMWARE` folder**: Includes all source files, such as: